phil-blain/CICE-Consortium-CICE-wiki/CICE-Recent-changes.md

 # Important changes to the code on the master branch since the last numbered release

-     Date of last update:  28 Nov 2018
+     Date of last update:  3 Dec 2018
      By:  E. Hunke
      Last numbered version:  CICE 6.0.0.alpha